Mar-Issah/Custom-JavaScript-Accordion/README.md

 # Custom JavaScript Accordion
-A custom accordion built with HTML5, CSS3 and JavaScript
+A custom accordion built with HTML5, CSS3 and JavaScript.

 ## About The Project
 As you can see, a JavaScript accordion is a useful way to squeeze lots of page content into a small space.
 It consists of a list of items, of which only one is expanded at any one time.